1980 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Market activity: 1980-D Quarter Quarter

-The 1980-S quarter stands apart as a proof-only issue created exclusively for collectors at the San Francisco Mint.
-With mirror-like surfaces and frosted devices creating the coveted “Deep Cameo” (DCAM) contrast, these coins were never intended for circulation.
+The 1980-S quarter stands apart as a proof-only issue, created exclusively for inclusion in collector proof sets at the San Francisco Mint.
+These coins were never intended for circulation, which is why they look so dramatically different from the Philadelphia and Denver examples.

 1980-S DCAM Quarter Price/Grade Chart